A CurtainUp Los Angeles Review

 Jim Kendall, a ne'er-do-well who's fired from his sales job, bounces from one low-rent job to another, playing devilish pranks as his real love.
 His hapless wife and children are the brunt of one prank, when Jim catches them trying to filch his pay.
 They're reduced to tears until the new young doctor comes along and saves the day.
 There’s a beauty named Julia in this story too but the resemblance ends there.
 This Julia, a target of Jim’s amorosity, is the target of a particularly mean-spirited prank.
 "Don’t see her on Main Street any more," chortles the barber.
 There's also a character called Poor Pete, who is the recipient of many of Jim's jokes, until one day the denouement comes.

-The first play is a laugh-fest for the audience with its varied characterizations, its diverse accents and its ribald humor.
-The second is a one-man interpretation of life in a small town — both the obtuse barber and the prankster Jim could never loom large anyplace else.
+The first play is a laugh-fest for the audience with its varied characters, its diverse accents and its ribald humor.
+The second is a one-man interpretation of life in a small town — both the obtuse barber and the prankster Jim could never loom large any place else.

 Lithgow is wonderful.
 He's chosen period stories which reveal his actor's talents without competing with contemporary angst.
 Well chosen and well done!